yuneun92/LangChain-OpenTutorial/docs/05-Memory/05-ConversationKGMemory.md

 ### (Reference) get_knowledge_triplets(input_string: str) → List[KnowledgeTriple]

-You can use `get_topological_sort()` to view all entities stored in the knowledge graph in topological order:
+You can use the `get_topological_sort` method to view all entities stored in the knowledge graph in topological order:

 This method:
 - Uses NetworkX library to analyze the knowledge graph structure